 - Thomas Davis, MPH ’54, served twice as prime minister of the Cook Islands (1978-1983, 1983-1987).

-- Since 1962, five directors of the Centers for Disease Control and Prevention have been graduates of the Harvard T.H.
+- Since 1962, seven directors of the Centers for Disease Control and Prevention have been graduates of the Harvard T.H.
 Chan School of Public Health.